abecms/abecms/docs/abe-plugins.md

 # Dev plugins

-> How to create plugins
+> How to create plugins.

-Inside website (under scripts folder) create a directory with the name of your choice (this name will be the name of your plugin)
+Inside website (under scripts folder) create a directory with the name of your choice (this name will be the name of your plugin).

-You can then add hooks or template override
+You can then add hooks or template override.

-Example from abe-hint plugins
+Example from `abe-hint` plugins:

 ```
 website/